-As a result, a general computational routine for mapping workspace of a parallel robotic structure is given, since the stiffness matrix is dependent of the configuration of the structure.
-Simultaneously with the mapping of workspace, the method MSA is applied to obtain the stiffness matrix of structure and the computation of the conditional number.
+As a result, a general computational routine for the mapping of the workspace of the parallel robotic structure is given, since the stiffness matrix is dependent of the configuration of the structure.
+Simultaneously with the mapping of workspace, the method MSA is applied to obtain the stiffness matrix of structure and the computation of the condition number.